About

 CARES Background

-The CARES program strives to enhance the crisis response system in the City of Warsaw, ensuring that each member of the community can count on a person-centered, individualized, and trauma-informed response to mental health situations for themselves and/or their loved ones, prioritizing the safety of all involved.
+CARES coordinates the Kosciusko County CIT (Crisis Intervention Team) program in collaboration with NAMI Indiana (National Alliance on Mental Illness) and local community stakeholders.
+The goal of CIT is to enhance the crisis response system in the City of Warsaw, ensuring that each member of the community can count on a person-centered, individualized, and trauma-informed response to mental health situations for themselves and/or their loved ones, prioritizing the safety of all involved.

 Community Goals